Man of Destiny (film): 1967 Production

 The play was re filmed by the ABC in 1967 as an episode of Love and War.
 That aired on 13 September 1967 (20 September 1967 in Brisbane).

 It was filmed in Melbourne, Patrick Barton directed.
+Filmink said "l the way through watching this, I was wondering why the hell the ABC were making it – especially as they’d already filmed it four years previously.
+I mean, seriously, only four years – and it wasn’t very well known Shaw either."